layumi/University1652-Baseline/README.md

 **Task 2: Drone navigation.** (Satellite -> Drone) Given one satellite-view image, the drone intends to find the most relevant place (drone-view images) that it has passed by.
 According to its flight history, the drone could be navigated back to the target place.

-### ACM WWW Workshop
+### 1. ACM MM UAVM Workshop

-**27 Dec 2024** We are holding a workshop at ACM WWW 2025 on  Multimedia Object Re-ID.
-You are welcome to show your insights.
-See you at Sydney!😃 The workshop link is https://www.zdzheng.xyz/MORE2025/ .
-Submission DDL is **1 Jan 2025**.
+**13 Mar 2025** We will hold the 3rd workshop on ACM MM 2024!
+Please see [https://www.zdzheng.xyz/ACMMM2025Workshop-UAV/](https://www.zdzheng.xyz/ACMMM2025Workshop-UAV/) for reference.

 <details>
  <summary><b>